bpostlethwaite/levelnet/README.md

 # LEVELNET
 Remote API bindings for [LevelUP](https://github.com/rvagg/node-levelup)

+#### DUPLICATE MODULE WARNING
+Another module [multilevel](https://github.com/juliangruber/multilevel) exists and provides the same functionalityas levelnet.
+If in doubt use [multilevel](https://github.com/juliangruber/multilevel) - it has been around longer and does some extra stuff that might be useful

 A replication of the LevelDB API on the client.
 Full API coverage using battle hardened [mux-demux](https://github.com/dominictarr/mux-demux) and [dnode](https://github.com/substack/dnode) to provide the streaming RPC mechanism.
 Create a `LevelUP` instance, pass it to a `Levelnet` server function and get a duplex stream to pipe into.
 The `client()` function returns a stream which also has the full `levelUP` API integrated.